 In Congo, for example, there were many different masks, some that took animal forms, uniting the wearer with animal spirits e.g Bwadi Bwa kifwebe masks of the Songye people in Congo basin , they mix the stripes of a zebra (or okapi), the teeth of a crocodile, the eyes of a chameleon, the mouth of an aardvark, the crest of a rooster, the feathers of an owl and more. socioeconomic activities such as basketry, beading, fishing, herding cattle.

 Many Afrikan communities keep cattle, like the Tutsi of Burundi and Rwanda, the Dinka of Sudan, the Karamajong' of Uganda traditional musical instruments like the Nyatiti from Luo community in Kenya, the Drums which were used widely in many Afrikan countries, Appreciation for nature including different animals and plants.

-Nature was considered an important element in Afrikan traditions, with different communities associating features like the river, mountains, and specific trees and animals with supernatural powers.
+Nature was an important element in Afrikan traditions, with different communities associating features like the river, mountains, and specific trees and animals with supernatural powers.

 Humans were meant to coexist in harmony and respect with nature, or otherwise get punished by nature.

-Why an "If a human finds it in 1000 years, will they be able to figure out what it is?"
+"If a human finds it in 1000 years, will they be able to figure out what it is?"

-NFT dropping soon.
+NFT dropping on 29th June.